DesktopGooseUnofficial/ResourceHub/README.md

 ### Download unapproved mods from the GitHub repo at your own risk, as they have not been reviewed.

 ### Your mod may be removed from this document at any time, for any reason.
+If you want your mod taken down from this site, please notify us by saying you want it taken down in the #goose-mods channel: [discord link](https://discord.gg/pQnH4J3)
 * [Bobbie’s Modded Desktop Goose v0.2](mods/bobbies.md)
 * [NabMouse Mod](mods/NabMouse.md)
 * [Highly Configurable Goose](mods/HiConfGoose.md)